Support American Diplomacy. Join us in creating a national legacy and help us realize the dream of the National Museum of American Diplomacy.

 Please join us in honoring our diplomats by helping to create a stunning facility that will increase understanding of United States diplomacy around the world through museum exhibitions and educational programs.

-The construction of the United States Diplomacy Center and its exhibits is supported by private donations.
+The construction of the National Museum of American Diplomacy (NMAD) and its exhibits is supported by private donations.
 We are grateful to our donors who have given so generously to complete Phase I of our capital campaign to complete the construction of the 20,000 square foot entrance pavilion designed by award winning architectural firm Beyer Blinder Belle.
 The Center and its private sector 501(c)(3) partner, the Diplomacy Center Foundation, will now focus on Phase II of the campaign to raise an additional $35 million to complete construction and exhibit design, fabrication and installation.

 Ways of giving

-All gifts given directly to the U.S. Diplomacy Center at the Department of State or to its private-sector partner, the Diplomacy Center Foundation, for the capital campaign are tax deductible to the fullest extent allowable by law.
+All gifts given directly to the National Museum of American Diplomacy at the Department of State or to its private-sector partner, the Diplomacy Center Foundation, for the capital campaign are tax deductible to the fullest extent allowable by law.
 Gifts of cash or pledges of cash are desirable to help to achieve the goals of the campaign.

-The U.S. Diplomacy Center and the Diplomacy Center Foundation offer a three-year schedule for contributions to the campaign, depending on the level of the gift.
+The National Museum of American Diplomacy and the Diplomacy Center Foundation offer a three-year schedule for contributions to the campaign, depending on the level of the gift.
 In lieu of cash contributions, donors may contribute to the capital campaign in many other ways, each offering tax advantages attractive to individual financial planning.
-The Center is prepared to help in structuring a gift plan to enable donors to realize the maximum benefit for their philanthropic commitment.
+The museum is prepared to help in structuring a gift plan to enable donors to realize the maximum benefit for their philanthropic commitment.

 - Gifts of Appreciated Securities – Significant gifts are frequently paid with long-term capital-gain securities; appreciated assets can often provide donors with attractive income-tax benefits, enabling them to leverage their gifts.